gaokanxu/lumos/docs/src/faq.md

 ### What is a cluster?

 For a definition and an overview of the topic, see [what is a cluster?](./clusters/index.md).
-Solana maintains several clusters.
-For details on each, see [Solana clusters](./clusters/available.md).
+Lumos maintains several clusters.
+For details on each, see [Lumos clusters](./clusters/available.md).

 ### What is Proof of Stake?

 Proof of Stake (PoS) is a blockchain architecture.
-Solana is a Proof of Stake blockchain.
+Lumos is a Proof of Stake blockchain.
 To read more, see [Proof of Stake](./what-is-a-validator.md#proof-of-stake).

 ### What is Proof of Work?
-Is running a Solana validator the same as mining?
+Is running a Lumos validator the same as mining?

-No, a Solana validator uses Proof of Stake.
+No, a Lumos validator uses Proof of Stake.
 It does not use Proof of Work (often called mining).
 See [Proof of Work: For Contrast](./what-is-a-validator.md#proof-of-stake).

 ### Who can operate a validator?

 Anyone can operate a validator.
-All Solana clusters are permissionless.
+All Lumos clusters are permissionless.
 A new operator can choose to join at any time.

 ### Is there a validator set or limited number of validators that can operate?

-No, all Solana clusters are permissionless.
+No, all Lumos clusters are permissionless.
 There is no limit to the number of active validators that can participate in consensus.
 Validators participating in consensus (voting validators) incur transaction fees for each vote.
 A voting validator can expect to incur up to 1.1 SOL per day in vote transaction fees.

 ### What are the hardware requirements for running a validator?